 Department/ Center Responsibilities 6.
 Patent application 7.
 Sample specification review 8.
 Search and development of raw materials 9.
-Research and development of dosage forms, product specifications, functions and efficacy Talent Planning and execution of recruitment and retention of employees Planning and coordination of labor and organizations Staff resignation, recruitment and employment and salary accounting Planning and execution of employee training and development Establishment and implementation of the reward system Management and implementation of labor pension, labor and health insurance Development and other welfare measures Establishment and implementation of management regulations and human Center resources-related systems Planning and execution of employee performance appraisal and promotion Assessment and management of employee care and employee relations Administration Overall management of company personnel affairs, general affairs and legal Service Center affairs.
-Procurement of office supplies Management of labor and health insurance Planning and establishment of management rules and regulations Planning and arrangement of business trips and expense audits Numbering and management of corporate assets Document management Contract review Collection of cosmetics and food-related laws and regulations Global Business Business planning and development Order review and signing Handling of customer complaints, customer visits, timely provision of items Center required by customers Attending exhibitions at home and abroad Product design Marketing Precise iManufacturing (PiM) Rock Park Golden Hill Park Planning of manufacturing processes and product manufacture Planning and control of production schedules Production, manufacture and management of products and monitoring of manufacturing processes Warehousing, transportation and management of raw/packaging materials, semi-finished products, and finished products Equipment automation and process improvement management Quality control, IQC, IPQC (manufacture and packaging), FQC, and material acceptance
+Research and development of dosage forms, product specifications, functions and efficacy Talent Development Center Planning and execution of recruitment and retention of employees Planning and coordination of labor and organizations Staff resignation, recruitment and employment and salary accounting Planning and execution of employee training and development Establishment and implementation of the reward system Management and implementation of labor pension, labor and health insurance and other welfare measures Establishment and implementation of management regulations and human resources-related systems Planning and execution of employee performance appraisal and promotion Assessment and management of employee attendance Maintaining and strengthening employee care and employee relations Administration Service Center Overall management of company personnel affairs, general affairs and legal affairs.
+Procurement of office supplies Management of labor and health insurance Planning and establishment of management rules and regulations Planning and arrangement of business trips and expense audits Numbering and management of corporate assets Document management Contract review Collection of cosmetics and food-related laws and regulations Global Business Center Business planning and development Order review and signing Handling of customer complaints, customer visits, timely provision of items required by customers Attending exhibitions at home and abroad Product design Marketing Precise iManufacturing (PiM) Rock Park Golden Hill Park Planning of manufacturing processes and product manufacture Planning and control of production schedules Production, manufacture and management of products and monitoring of manufacturing processes Warehousing, transportation and management of raw/packaging materials, semi-finished products, and finished products Equipment automation and process improvement management Quality control, IQC, IPQC (manufacture and packaging), FQC, and material acceptance

-Department/ Center Responsibilities Analysis of defective products, analysis of customer complaints, and handling of customer complaints Tracking and handling problems concerning abnormal product quality and taking preventive measures Establishment, execution and maintenance of the quality system Execution and management of instrument calibration Assisting in the handling of customer complaints Management of quality assurance-related documents Factory staff resignation, recruitment, and employment, management of labor and health insurance and salary accounting Procurement of business supplies Strategic Intelligence Center Planning, procurement, maintenance and storage of hardware and software and backup production Handling of problems of weak current and telephone equipment Program development and design Preparation of financial statements Financial analysis Cost Management Center Preparation of financial statements Financial analysis Preparation and analysis of management reports Management and preservation of account books Supervising the Strategic Procurement Department and Marketing Department in matters concerning raw/packaging materials and marketing strategies
+Department/ Center Responsibilities 7.
+Analysis of defective products, analysis of customer complaints, and handling of customer complaints 8.
+Tracking and handling problems concerning abnormal product quality and taking preventive measures 9.
+Establishment, execution and maintenance of the quality system 10.
+Execution and management of instrument calibration 11.
+Assisting in the handling of customer complaints 12.
+Management of quality assurance-related documents 13.
+Factory staff resignation, recruitment, and employment, management of labor and health insurance and salary accounting 14.
+Procurement of business supplies 1.
+Planning, procurement, maintenance and storage of hardware and software and backup production Strategic 2.
+Handling of problems of weak current and telephone equipment Intelligence 3.
+Program development and design Center 4.
+Preparation of financial statements 5.
+Financial analysis 1.
+Preparation of financial statements 2.
+Financial analysis Cost 3.
+Preparation and analysis of management reports Management 4.
+Management and preservation of account books Center 5.
+Supervising the Strategic Procurement Department and Marketing Department in matters concerning raw/packaging materials and marketing strategies